hoelzro/qbrt/README.md

 * [Registers](DOCS/registers.md)
 * [Core Modules](DOCS/core_modules.md)

+Run unit tests in testlib/ with ```rake unit```.
 Run integration tests in T/ with ```rake T```.

 ## Features

 Why might you find qbrt interesting?

-Well first, it probably helps if you're interested in designing a high level programming language yourself.
+1. You're implementing a language and don't want to implement qbrt features yourself, like concurrency, asynchronous I/O and memory management.
+2. You're looking for a runtime environment that takes advantage of multiple core processors.

+### Dual Band Variables

+Expecting and recovering from failure is a necessary of good software.
+Qbrt pays extra attention to failured operations so developers can worry about them only when necessary.

 ### Concurrency